ShihWen/tpe-mrt-traffic-etl-serverless/README.md

 # tpe-mrt-traffic-etl-serverless

-A serverless ETL pipeline deployed by Serverless Framework, which consist of 3 functions:
+A serverless ETL pipeline deployed by Serverless Framework

+The process consist of 3 functions:
   - __mrt_traffic_file_list__: check existing object files in assigned s3 bucket, and return a list of existing files
   - __mrt_traffic__          : get the offical dataset table, which contains year-month of dataset, and file url, download the dataset after comparing dataset table with the list recieved from __mrt_traffic_file_list__,